Immigration rules for full-time non-EEA students

 All non-EEA students, including those who do not require a visa, must register with their local immigration officer to get permission to remain in Ireland for more than 90 days.
-If they are coming to study for more than 6 months, they must have €3,000 when they first register with their local immigration officer.
+Students who plan to study for up to 6 months must have €3,000 when they first register with their local immigration officer.

 Non-EEA nationals coming to study in Ireland must be enrolled in a full-time course in one of the following categories.
 They are not allowed to come to Ireland to do a part-time or distance learning course.

-Third Level Graduate Scheme: When they graduate, students may get an extension of their permission to remain in Ireland under the Third Level Graduate Scheme (pdf).
+Third Level Graduate Scheme: When they graduate, students may get an extension of their permission to remain in Ireland under the Third Level Graduate Scheme.
 The scheme allows them to find employment and apply for a General Employment Permit or Critical Skills Employment Permit.
-Graduates with a level 7 qualification may get a 6-month extension to their residence permission.
-Graduates with qualifications at levels 8-10 may get a 12-month extension to their permission.
-If they are granted permission to remain, from 1 February 2016 they will get stamp 1G.
+Graduates with a level 8 qualification may get a 12-month extension to their residence permission up to a maximum of 7 years of student permission overall (that is, total time spent on Stamps 2 and 1G).
+Graduates with qualifications at level 9 or above may get a 24-month extension (2 blocks of 12-months) to their permission up to a maximum of 8 years of student permission overall.

 Students may not change course during the first year of study.
 After that they may be allowed to change to another course, provided it is at the same or a higher level.
 They may not change from a full-time to a part-time course.

 Non-EEA students with Stamp 2 permission to remain are allowed to take up casual employment.
 They can work up to 20 hours a week during term time and up to 40 hours a week in the holidays.
-Holiday periods have been standardised – May to August inclusive and from 15 December to 15 January.
+Holiday periods have been standardised – June to September inclusive and from 15 December to 15 January.